Obama and Romney meet for final debate as race tightens

 "They said, quote, it depends.
 Ladies and gentlemen, like everything with them, it depends," Biden said.
 "It depends on what day you find these guys."

+Romney accuses Obama of presiding over a weakening in U.S. influence abroad, but he has to assure voters he is a credible alternative to the president on the world stage.
+The former Massachusetts governor's July trip to London, Jerusalem and Poland was marked by missteps.

-At their second debate last week, the two presidential candidates clashed bitterly over Libya, a preview of what is to come on Monday evening.
-They argued over Obama's handling of the attack last month on the U.S. consulate in Benghazi in which Ambassador Chris Stevens and three other Americans were killed.
+The two men at their second debate last week clashed bitterly over Libya, a preview of what is to come on Monday evening.
+They argued over Obama's handling of the attack last month on the U.S. consulate in Benghazi, Libya, in which Ambassador Chris Stevens and three other Americans were killed.

 This shifting account, and the fact that Obama went on a campaign trip the day after the attack, has given Romney ammunition to use at Monday's debate.